 Looking for a local to give you a guided tour?

 If you’re looking to get a broad perspective of the city , have a few hours to spend in Zaragoza and prefer to be shown around by a local, I highly recommend booking a tour with private guide .
 The tours lasts 3-4 hours and the guide can customise it according to your interests.

 Zaragoza: Private Tour with a Local Guide Price: £27.18 Explore Zaragoza with a knowledgeable local guide.
 Learn the ins and outs of getting around, where to shop and eat and more on a customized tour.
-Full Disclosure: We earn a commission if you click this link and make a purchase, at no additional cost to you.

 Where to stay in Zaragoza on a budget: Vincci Zaragoza Zentro